avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 ~~~~

 ### third party libs
-Gem has a plugin system which adds lot's of functionalities depending on installed libraries.
+Gem has a plugin system wich adds lot's of functionalities depending on installed libraries.
 #### ImageMagick and FTGL
 `brew install imagemagick ftgl` and this also install Freetype

 #### OpenGL
-Mac OS X comes with GLU and OpenGL but it seems to be mandatory to install GLEW instead `./configure` fails :
+Mac OS X comes with GLU and OpenGL but you can enable other output by adding some libraries :
-`brew install glew glut`
+`brew install glut`

 Building process